Mamun5011/Covertex-ML-Models-as-Storage-channel/README.md

 - Combinatorial Error Correction_CEC.ipynb ( CEC implementation)
 - Reed_Solomon_Error_Correction.ipynb (RS implementation)
 - Chernoff_Bound.ipynb ( By using Monte Carlo simulation, we estimate the number of reads necessary to guarantee with a high probability that the most common class is the correct class)
+- PSNR_Calculation.ipynb ( Calculate the PSNR between Sender and Receiver)

 ### License